 As a result of the war, the State of Israel controlled the area that UN General Assembly Resolution 181 had recommended for the proposed Jewish state, as well as almost 60% of the area of Arab state proposed by the 1947 Partition Plan, including the Jaffa, Lydda, and Ramle areas, the Galilee, some parts of the Negev, a wide strip along the Tel Aviv–Jerusalem road, West Jerusalem, and some territories in the West Bank (Judea and Samaria regions), Transjordan took control of the remainder of the former British mandate, which it annexed, and the Egyptian military took control of the Gaza Strip.

-Around 700,000 Arabs fled or were expelled from their homes in the area that became Israel, and they became known as Palestinian refugees in what they refer to as the Nakba ("the catastrophe").
 In the three years following the war, about 700,000 Jews emigrated to Israel.
 Around 260,000 Jews moved to Israel from the Arab world during and immediately after the war.
-They were either fleeing due to rising antisemitism or expelled.
+They were either fleeing due to rising antisemitism or being expelled.

 The official “switch” from Yom Hazikaron to Yom Ha’atzmaut takes place a few minutes after sundown, with a ceremony on Mount Herzl in Jerusalem in which the flag is raised from half-staff (due to Memorial Day) to the top of the pole.